egorbronnikov/egorbronnikov.github.io/_pages/teaching.md

 ### Courses Taught

-Currently, I teaching _(Ir)Rationality: Brief Introduction to Behavioural Economics_, a BSc level course at the FUM.
+Currently, I am teaching _(Ir)Rationality: Brief Introduction to Behavioural Economics_, a BSc-level course at the FUM.
-In the meanwhile, I am preparing a new MRes level course called _Behavioural Decision Theory_.

-Below you can find the syllabuses of the courses I teach (and plan to teach) at the FUM.
+In the meanwhile, I am preparing a new MRes-level course called _Behavioural Decision Theory_.
+Below you can find the syllabuses of both courses.